MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/saas-security-initiative.md

 ### Additional Information

-Each metric includes a list of associated app connectors, encouraging organizations to enable additional connectors for enhanced visibility.
+- Each metric includes a list of associated app connectors, encouraging organizations to enable additional connectors for enhanced visibility.
 If you are interested in recommendations for specific applications, navigate to the **Security Recommendations** tab and filter by the relevant application.
+- To learn more about inactives visit [here](https://learn.microsoft.com/en-us/security-exposure-management/initiatives)